lb0o/website/content/en/docs/operations/talos/installation/oci.md

 }
 ```

+### 2.2 Apply Configuration

-Apply the configuration using Terraform:
+When the configuration is ready, authenticate to OCI and apply it with Terraform:

 ```bash
 oci session authenticate --region us-ashburn-1 --profile-name=DEFAULT